CfA-Library/Cite_Astro_Software/Guidelines.md

 # Guidelines

-This document attempts to list the code properties we recommend authors and referees can check for, to give admitted codes (works?) some uniformity in quality etc.

 The intention here is to provide guidelines for Editors and Reviewers and thereby let authors know what is needed in a paper or software package.

 Software can be a single script or package up to full application or system.
 For smaller items a paper may not be merited but you may still want a DOI to refer to your software.

-*There are details in here which are not meant for the associated paper, but for the actual code and what it takes to get results.*
+*There are details in here which are not meant for the associated paper, but for the actual associated code and what it takes to get results from this code.*

 ##  Algorithm or system